Got a Canon mirrorless camera? These two rumored lenses could be your next upgrade

 Canon may be experiencing worldwide stock issues for its RF lenses, but it seems the camera giant is planning to launch two new ones for its mirrorless cameras soon – a wide-angle macro and an ultra wide-angle zoom lens.

-According to the reliable Canon Rumors (opens in new tab), we'll likely see the arrival of the Canon RF 24mm f/1.8 IS STM Macro and RF 15-30mm f/3.5-5.6 IS STM "some time in the next week or three".
+According to the reliable Canon Rumors (opens in new tab), the Canon RF 24mm f/1.8 IS STM Macro and RF 15-30mm f/3.5-5.6 IS STM are en route, but "may not be announced until October or November of this year".
+That's slightly longer than the site's original claim that they'd be announced "some time in the next week or three".

 So what kind of lenses will they be?
 Fortunately for everyone's battered bank accounts, they should be relatively affordable ones.
 This would particularly be the case for the RF 15-30mm, as it'd be a relatively slow lens whose aperture is variable rather than remaining constant throughout its zoom range.